leonardonasc/leonardonasc/README.md

 # Leonardo Nascimento

-Front-end developer focused on modern web applications, intuitive interfaces and scalable experiences.
+FullStack developer focused on modern web applications, intuitive interfaces and scalable experiences.

 Currently pursuing a degree in Systems Analysis and Development at Estácio.